Meet Matt and Laura. They’re building their own Tiny House in the woods of western North Carolina while they live and work in Atlanta.

 I wanted to take a moment to publicly congratulate you two (yes you, Matt and Laura!) on your first year of working on Life in 120 Square Feet (click to visit their blog).

-You’ll notice that theirs is not built on a trailer and instead they decided to go with a more permanent approach (I’m sure they could move it if they wanted to later).
+You’ll notice that theirs is not built on a trailer and instead they decided to go with a more permanent approach (I’m sure they can move it if they want to later).